acant/exordium/README.md

   # I do n0t totally like 'about', but it is so commonly used that it makes
   # sense to continue using it. (alternative names: identity, me, id)
   /disambugation
+    # Should this be a seperate page, or just in the about page.
   /avatar
     # display the list of available avatars
     /current